 The allure of cozying up by a crackling fireplace on a cold winter’s day is hard to resist.
-Unfortunately, along with that toasty warmth and relaxing glow, fireplaces– as well as wood and gas stoves– release dangerous pollutants into the air that can greatly affect the indoor air quality in your home.
+Unfortunately, along with that toasty warmth and relaxing glow, fireplaces—as well as wood and gas stoves—release dangerous pollutants into the air that can greatly affect the Indoor Air Quality in your home.
 Read our fireplace safety tips so you can cozy up by a fire on a cold’s winter day without any worries and be sure you’re taking the necessary precautions to protect your Indoor Air Quality.

 Use smaller, dry pieces of wood to ensure a hotter and cleaner burning fire with less smoke.
 NEVER burn wet, treated, or painted wood.

 Cool the chimney by keeping the glass doors open, but keep the screen closed to prevent sparks from jumping out.
-Make sure the area around the fireplace is clear of anything flammable.
+But make sure the area around the fireplace is clear of anything flammable.

 Never leave a fire unattended when children are in the house.
 Install a safety screen to minimize any chances of burns if you have small children.
 Communicate the dangers of fires and heat as early as possible to your children.